 Although I wish I could take credit for this soup, the recipe actually comes from my friend Audrey.
 Audrey made this comforting soup for me after I gave birth to my daughter Katie and it was the culinary equivalent of a warm hug.
 I certainly wasn’t the only one who fell in love with the soup.
 My husband (Tanner), who maintains that all puréed soups taste like baby food, couldn’t get enough of it.
 After a few bites, he claimed the soup his and didn’t even let me come close to it.

 Another essential ingredient for this soup is vegetable broth.
-I would recommend that you make your own broth because it tastes so much better than the store-bought version.
+I would recommend that you make your own because it tastes so much better than the store-bought version.
 A very basic vegetable broth can be made with some onions, garlic, carrots, celery, fresh herbs (my favorites are parsley and chives), and spices (I usually use just black pepper, and bay leaves).
 You can also add some dried mushrooms for a deeper color and more complex flavor.
 Cover all the ingredients with water by 1 inch and bring to a boil.
 Reduce to a barre simmer and cook until all the vegetables are tender, for about 30 minutes.
 Strain and voila – you have a homemade broth in no time.